Public Relations is often misconstrued. Here, we share the three misconceptions of what it means to be a publicist.

 1. PR is not glamorous: PR is hard work

 Wine and dine is not PR work.
 It is, however, at times, a part of persistent hard work that has been going on behind the scenes.
 Even during some seemingly glamorous events, PR agents are in fact still working and keeping on their toes to ensure the event runs smoothly.
 Right from the moment of pitching to a client and clinching a deal, be it for food and beverage (F&B) PR to consumer lifestyle PR, a professional PR team has to focus and commit to delivering the best results they can achieve through months of meticulous and diligent research, planning, execution and follow-ups.
+Instead of clearing your evenings for red carpet and martinis, you might very well find yourself constantly thinking of ways to improve the minute different minute details of a campaign or upcoming event and churning out reports.

 2. PR is not master of none: PR knows what works